 Do we know what causes acute lymphocytic leukemia?

-Some people with acute lymphocytic leukemia (ALL) have one or more of the known risk factors (see the section “What are the risk factors for acute lymphocytic leukemia?”), but most do not.
+Some people with acute lymphocytic leukemia (ALL) have one or more of the known risk factors (see “What are the risk factors for acute lymphocytic leukemia?”), but most do not.
 The cause of their cancer remains unknown at this time.
 Even when a person has one or more risk factors, there is no way to tell whether it actually caused the cancer.

 During the past few years, scientists have made great progress in understanding how certain changes in DNA can cause normal bone marrow cells to become leukemia cells.
 Normal human cells grow and function based mainly on the information contained in each cell’s chromosomes.
 Chromosomes are like bundles of long molecules of DNA in each cell.
 DNA is the chemical that makes up our genes – the instructions for how our cells function.
 We look like our parents because they are the source of our DNA.
 But our genes affect more than the way we look.

 Some genes contain instructions for controlling when our cells grow and divide.
 Certain genes that help cells grow and divide are called oncogenes.
 Others that slow down cell growth and division or cause them to die at the right time are called tumor suppressor genes.